zaufi/kate-cpp-helper-plugin/README.rst

 * Clone sources into (some) working dir
 * To install into your home directory you have to specify a prefix like this::

-    cd <some-work-dir>
+    cd <plugin-sources-dir>
     mkdir build && cd build
-    cmake -DCMAKE_INSTALL_PREFIX=~/.kde4 ..
+    cmake -DCMAKE_INSTALL_PREFIX=~/.kde4 .. && make && make install
-    make
-    make install

 * To make a system-wide installation, set the prefix to /usr and become a superuser to ``make install``
-* After that u have to enable it from `Settings->Configure Kate...->Plugins` and configure the include path globally and/or per session...
+* After that u have to enable it from `Settings->Configure Kate...->Plugins` and configure the include paths globally and/or per session...